-Eligibility: All teams must be currently registered with their local USSF, USYSA state organization.
-Five copies of the roster must be presented at registration.
+Eligibility: All teams must be currently registered with their local USSF, USYS state organization.
 The maximum number of players on a team will not exceed TSSA limits.
 No player will be allowed to register with more than 1 team in the same age division.
 All players (including guest players) must have a valid, laminated, USSF/USYSA player registration card with a current player photo ID.
-Also, a medical release form is required at check-in and should be available during games.

 The maximum number of players on a team will be: